dhutapratama/docs/authentication.md

 <a name="the-user-provider-contract"></a>
 ### The User Provider Contract

-`Illuminate\Contracts\Auth\UserProvider` implementations are responsible for fetching an `Illuminate\Contracts\Auth\Authenticatable` implementation out of a persistent storage system, such as MySQL, MongoDB, etc. These two interfaces allow the Laravel authentication mechanisms to continue functioning regardless of how the user data is stored or what type of class is used to represent the authenticated user:
+`Illuminate\Contracts\Auth\UserProvider` implementations are responsible for fetching an `Illuminate\Contracts\Auth\Authenticatable` implementation out of a persistent storage system, such as MySQL, MongoDB, etc. These two interfaces allow the Lets authentication mechanisms to continue functioning regardless of how the user data is stored or what type of class is used to represent the authenticated user:

 Let's take a look at the `Illuminate\Contracts\Auth\UserProvider` contract: